-Posterior cervical fixation is performed to address the multitude of indications, including degenerative disc disease, dislocation, fractures, instability, or soft disc herniation.
+Posterior Cervical Fixation is performed to address a multitude of indications, including degenerative disc disease, dislocation, fractures, instability, or soft disc herniation.

-After the physical assessment, you shall be me dically investigated on OPD basis for your spinal problem.
-Once investigations and medical assessment are completed your surgery shall be planned.
-You will be advised to get admitted on the day of surgery.
+Following the initial physical assessment, you will undergo medical investigations on an outpatient basis to evaluate your spinal problem.
+Once investigations and medical assessment are completed, the surgical procedure will be planned, and you will be advised to be admitted on the day of surgery.

 You are admitted to the hospital.
-The procedure is explained to the patient/ relative in detail and consent is undertaken.
-Pre-anaesthesia checkup (PAC) is done.
-Once cleared, the patient is shifted to OT for the procedure.
-Post-procedure, the patient is moved to the recovery area and once stable, the patient is moved to the respective room.
-There may be a bit of pain for which you will be given analgesics.
+The procedure is explained in detail to the patient or their relative, and consent is obtained.
+A pre-anesthesia checkup (PAC) is performed.
+Once cleared, the patient is transferred to the operating room (OT) for the procedure.
+After the procedure, the patient is moved to the recovery area, and once stable, they are transferred to their respective room.
+Some discomfort or pain may occur, for which you will be provided with analgesics.

-You will be observed in the room.
-Discharge process is undertaken.
-You / relative is explained about the discharge medication and follow up.
-The patient is discharged.
+You will be observed in your room, and the discharge process will be initiated.
+You or your relative will be informed about the discharge medication and follow-up instructions.
+The patient is then discharged.

-You may be advised to see the surgeon after a week for stitch removal.
-Follow up is also important to see if healing is proper.
-Initially, there may be some soreness and pain depending on the type of surgery which is performed.
-There may be bruising around the area which is not abnormal.
+Additionally, you may be advised to see the surgeon after a week for stitch removal.
+Follow-up is also important to assess the progress of healing.
+Initially, some soreness and pain may be experienced, depending on the type of surgery performed.
+The presence of bruising in the area is not abnormal.

 Our team of experts that make it possible